-I have been observing Reddit lately for fun.
+I have been observing Reddit’s financial forums lately (for fun.)
 Reddit has a sizable portion of early 20-somethings and after a while a lot of the posts sort of repeat itself.
-Different characters with similar stories and similar concerns.
-Some of the centralized issues and conflicts seem preventable but easily overlooked.
-I wanted to attack some of the things at the core because I recall overlooking the same exact things myself.
+Different people with similar stories and similar concerns.
+I wanted to attack and address some of these things at the core because I recall overlooking the same exact things myself when I was in my early 20s.

 1. Don’t tick off mom & dad